 What you can do:

 - Invest in a phone with a water resistance rating.
-Most newer phones are NOT waterproof, but are better sealed internally in case of water damage.
+An IP78 rating means they have been tested against dust and immersion in water up to 1m for 30min.
+The IP68 rating brings water resistance to 1.5m up to 30min.
 Some phone cases also help protect the vulnerable charging ports and headphone jacks, which is particularly useful for people who are in professions which frequently deal with water, steam, snow, or liquids.

 - If your phone is exposed to water, immediately dry it off, do NOT turn it on, and bring it to your nearest cell phone repair professional so they can clean, restore, and repair damaged components.

-These are the 4 most popular questions we get from customers:
+These are the 4 most popular cell phone repair questions we get from customers:

 - What is wrong with my phone?